jackohughes/ghc-proposals/proposals/0000-local-import.rst

 -----------------------------
 We allow qualified and non-qualified ``import`` statements at the **beginning** of any ``let``/``where``/``do``-block.

-For all constructs, the effect of such imports is limited to the scope the enclosing block.
+For all constructs, the effect of such imports is limited to the scope of the enclosing block.
 For ``let`` and ``where``, the imports also affect the corresponding expression.
 For example:
 ::

   let import Foo in <expr>